Royston D'Souza: Air India

 Dsouza attended trials for I-League team Air India FC in August 2011 where after five days of training he had won a contract with the club.
 He then made his professional debut for Air India against Mumbai FC in the I-League on 23 October 2011.
 Air India lost 1–4.

 Salgaocar

 D'souza made his debut for Salgaocar F.C. on 12 October 2012 during an I-League match against Shillong Lajong F.C. at the Nehru Stadium in Shillong, Meghalaya; Salgaocar drew the match 1–1.

 Mumbai Tigers

 In 2013, he joined Mumbai Tigers FC for a season but later loaned out to Sporting Clube de Goa.
 In that season, he won Nadkarni Cup, organized by the Western India Football Association.

 Sporting Goa (loan)

-On 15 February 2014 Dsouza signed for Sporting Clube de Goa on loan from Mumbai Tigers FC.
+On 15 February 2014, Dsouza signed for Sporting Clube de Goa on loan from Mumbai Tigers.
 He made his debut for Sporting Goa on 16 February 2014 in the I-League match against Pune F.C. at the Balewadi Sports Complex in which he came on as a substitute for Mauvin Borges in the 44th minute as Sporting Goa drew the match 1–1.

 With Sporting, he won the 2013–14 Goa Professional League.